 For some professions, this may be obvious, but for others, may require a bit of creative thinking.
 Some roles can never be done remotely and may require a career change, but are there other roles in your field that are adjacent to the one that you are doing now that may be?
 Or an adjacent field that requires transferable skills that you already have?
 Once you’ve read this post and seen what’s being offered, you may be surprised.

 Also, if you’ve already been working remotely during the pandemic but you’re expected to return to the physical workplace, how can you “pitch” for working remotely in the future?
-A few tips are: to focus on benefits to your employer, not yourself, suggest a trial period, then prepare, gather evidence to support your pitch and anticipate pushback.
 Negotiation is intimidating, but if you’re already considering a potential job/career change, you’ve got more to gain than to lose by trying this first.

 If you definitely cannot pivot from your current job, here is a comprehensive list of almost 200 other options.
-This is not an exhaustive list and new digital nomad jobs Australians can do are increasing every year.
-But, you’ll find a wide range of jobs in every conceivable field here and a link to the training and/or articles from experts that you’ll need to ‘get your foot in the door’.
+This is not an exhaustive list and the digital nomad jobs that you can do are increasing every year.
+But, here you’ll find a wide range of jobs in every conceivable field and a link to the training and/or articles from experts that you’ll need to ‘get your foot in the door’.

-Before we have a look at the main list, here is a quick summary of the 10 most popular digital nomad jobs Australians can do while travelling.
-You may have heard of some or all of them before.
+Before we have a look at the main list, here is a quick summary of the 10 most popular digital nomad jobs.
 We’ll discuss these further and in more detail as we go along, but if there is a job that you’re interested in just click it to go to that particular field (or type) of job.

 - Online Teacher/Tutor